 My tasks: Programming, Game System Design, Particle Systems

 „Trio Chips“ is a concept for a product supporting smartphone application which is directly connected to our fictional chip brand with the same name.
 The customer buys a can of chips in a supermarket where he finds a code for unlocking one of the three levels.
-The application itself is for free, the player just needs to enter a code to use it as a game.
-When he ate all chips and the can is empty he can cut a hole into the marked area at the bottom and insert his phone. „Trio-Chips“ is completely controllable with the phone’s gyroscope therefore the whole can works like a telescope.
+The application itself is for free.
+The player needs to enter a code to use it as a game.
+When he ate all chips, and the can is empty, he can cut a hole into the marked area at the bottom and insert his phone. „Trio-Chips“ is entirely controllable with the phone’s gyroscope, therefore, the whole can works like a telescope.
 The player finds himself in a world full of vegetables where he can look around and search for little chip-guys which are hidden in the level.
-As assisting element he can turn the chip can in his hand to zoom in and spot those in distance.
-After he found all the 10 chip-guys he won and can buy a new flavor to unlock another level.
+As assisting element, he can turn the chip can in his hand to zoom in and spot those in the distance.
+After he found all the ten chip-guys, he won and can buy a new flavor to unlock another level.